-He said: "I’ve played 39 games in the Premier League, which is nothing when you look at players like Tony Adams and how many appearances they made.
-That’s something I want to do.
+"I’ve played 39 games in the Premier League, which is nothing when you look at players like Tony Adams and how many appearances they made.
+That’s something I want to do," he said.

 "Our ambition every year is to challenge for the Premier League title.
-If we didn’t think we could do that, we would be under-achieving.
+If we didn’t think we could do that, we would be underachieving," Wilshire said.